Word Parlour Games

 How good are your adjectives?

-Players take it in turn to use an adjective to describe Minister’s Cat.
+Players take it in turn to use an adjective to describe the Minister’s Cat.

 The first player starts at the letter A. “An affable cat.”
 The next player might say “An agreeable cat.”
 Once everybody has offered an adjective starting with A, the game rotates through the alphabet.